Crypto has had an incredible 2021, and that means participants will likely have some tax liabilities.

 You can deduct certain expenses from your crypto trades based on CRA rules.

 Expenses may include transaction fees, storage costs, and other fees related to the acquisition, storage, or asset disposal.
+This includes things like gas fees for ETH related products and services.

-The expenses you can use as deductions from the buying and selling of crypto will be based on your classification.
+The expenses you can use as deductions from the buying and selling crypto will be based on your classification.

 Are you a crypto trader or a crypto investor?

-The CRA uses some specific language to explain the difference between a trader and an investor.
+The CRA uses specific language to explain the difference between a trader and an investor.
 This has implications for your tax treatment.

 You will also be classified as a trader for tax purposes if trading gains make up most of your income.
 In essence, a trader in crypto assets is treated as if trading is their business.